 Besides, the project manager keeps in touch with you all the time.
 So, if you have a question or want to make some changes to the project -- that's the person you should address to.

 The design is a milestone which sets the direction for the whole project.
 You will encounter at least two of its numerous types -- user interface and user experience design.
 As a rule, web development teams comprise one designer who takes over both these roles.

 At first, a UI/UX designer analyzes the project requirements along with its target audience to see the complete picture.
 Such approach lets him/her identify the difficulties users are faced with and effectively solve them through design.
 With this in mind, the designer creates a wireframe which is a schematic placement of elements on the website.

 In some cases, the designer resorts to user stories which help to stay focused and keep in mind the project's objectives all the time.
 Put simply, a user story describes what a user expects to accomplish by using one or another digital product.
-Here is a plain template: "As a user, I want to log out".
-Such stories are quite specific, so it takes a lot of them to cover different use cases.
+Such stories are written using Gherkin language and it takes a lot of them to cover different use cases.

 That's where the user experience design part ends up and the designer can jump to the interface design.

 Read about website elements that contribute to better conversion rates or watch our short video on this topic underneath

 8 UX Elements to Create Trust to Your Website